Slam1423/SEUNET-PPIS/README.md

 2. `ppis/dataset.py` generates the datasets for training and evaluating.

-3. `ppis/train.py` is the code for training and evaluating.
+3. `ppis/train.py` is the code for training models.

+4. `ppis/evaluate.py` is the code for evaluating model performance.

-4. `models` contains the codes of network architectures of our model.
+5. `models` contains the codes of network architectures of our model.